RosenZhang/DB-Bookstore-Project/README.md

 ## Recommendation

 ## Usage of git
-Our team use git as our main platform so all code
+Our team use git as our main platform so even every team member works on different features, code is still regulated under one big project.
+Everyone has a branch and we can view eacn one's update and commitment clearly.

 # Authors
   * [Zou Yun 1001831](https://github.com/pappar1027)